quisty1/quisty1/README.md

 * ✉️  You can contact me at [https://t.me/qu1sty](mailto:https://t.me/qu1sty)
 * 🧠  I'm learning coding
 * 🤝  I'm open to collaborating on interesting projects
-* ⚡  I am a frontend developer, studying in college.
-I enjoy solving complex and interesting tasks.
-I strive for continuous improvement of my skills and learning new things.
-In addition to development, I practice kickboxing, lead an active lifestyle, read books, and develop myself in all areas.
+* ⚡  Frontend developer with 2+ years of commercial experience.
+I specialize in both creating and maintaining products of any complexity.
+I am ready for difficult tasks and always strive to constantly improve my skills and learn new things.

 ### Skills